m-lab/ndt-server/spec/ndt7-protocol.md

       of bytes which have been retransmitted;

-    - `ElapsedTime` (a `int64`), i.e. the time elapsed since the beginning of this subtest, measured in microseconds;
+    - `ElapsedTime` (a `int64`), i.e. the time elapsed since the beginning of this test, measured in microseconds;

     - `MinRTT` aka `tcpi_min_rtt` (a `int64`), i.e. the minimum RTT seen
        by the kernel, measured in microseconds;